 - Soil or soil amendment.
-For this experiment, it is preferable to work with inert amendments such as perlite or vermiculite (or a mixture of both).2 If not supplied by your university partners, these amendments are currently available in garden centers or stores. - Large, shallow trays (such as baking sheets) for students to place cups on to facilitate moistening plants from below. - Full-spectrum fluorescent lighting, if sunlit area unavailable - Crystallized, soluble fertilizer (i.e. Miracle-Gro; vermiculite does not have any mineral nutrients for the plants to aid plant growth adding will allow the plants to sustain healthier growth for a longer time). - Dehydrator or drying oven.
+For this experiment, it is preferable to work with inert amendments such as perlite or vermiculite (or a mixture of both).2 If not supplied by your university partners, these amendments are currently available in garden centers or stores. - Large, shallow trays (such as rimmed baking sheets) for students to place cups on to facilitate moistening plants from below, so as not to disturb the (very light-weight) vermiculite. - Full-spectrum fluorescent lighting, if sunlit area unavailable - Crystallized, soluble fertilizer (we recommend something with a full suite of micronutrients, Miracle Grow only has N, P & K and may not be as effective over time periods >3 weeks compared to fertilizers that includes Ca, Mg, S etc; vermiculite does not have any mineral nutrients for the plants to aid plant growth adding will allow the plants to sustain healthier growth for a longer time). - Dehydrator or drying oven.
 Regular home/kitchen oven can work if necessary. - Copies of How do Plants Grow?
 Student Worksheets (1 per student)